-His parents split up early and his mother left.
-His father remarried and had a new family.
-Ray didn’t fit in.
-He left as soon as he was old enough, but he had a way about him that made people invite him into their families almost everywhere he went.
+His parents split up when he was two and his parents remarried and had new families .
+There was no place for Ray.
+He was on his own from an early age, but he had a way about him that made people invite him into their families almost everywhere he went.
 Ray settled down with my sister-in-law Shari, pictured on the left around 1993.
 Phil and Sandeye Jurus, who own Baltimore’s Jurus Gallery which carries some of Ray’s work, became like second parents to him.
 Ray always managed to appear right when Sandeye was cooking something.
 My own mother adored him and wanted to have her picture taken on his motorcycle.

 About three years ago, Ray heard that his father had died.
 I think this liberated him somehow, because he started making jewelry again-this time in earnest.
 He also started a job as a machinist working with high tech metals for the defense industry.
 The proprietor and his boss was Sam who was also like a second father to him.